 New Jersey Abortion Laws

 The U.S. Supreme Court legalized abortion in the landmark 1973 case Roe v.
 Wade, but access to abortion was left primarily to the states.
 Some states have moved to regulate abortion to the point that it's very difficult for women to access the procedure, but New Jersey has only minimal regulations for abortion providers and patients.
-The requires all abortions to be provided by licensed physicians, but lacks waiting periods or consent requirements.
+The state requires all abortions to be provided by licensed physicians, but lacks waiting periods or consent requirements.

 Learn more about New Jersey abortion laws with the following chart and links.
 See FindLaw's Reproductive Rights section for additional articles and resources.